Unlock your home’s equity with a reverse mortgage, and enjoy your retirement!

 - You lack other assets to supplement retirement income

-However, a reverse mortgage may be less beneficial if:
+However, it may be less beneficial if:

 - You expect to move within 5-10 years